onflow/flow/agendas/2024/sprint-kickoff/2024-05-24-Flow-Sprint-Kickoff.md

 - CLI Staging Imjprovements: Added ability to stage & validate entire project in one command to CLI, Warn users if staged contracts are no longer valid in the CLI when running commands
 - Protocol State Snapshot updated -> can be constructed from any reference block
 - Development on Zero-downtime Upgrades of Node Software are complete, ready to deploy in next network update
+- Took delivery of initial implementation of Rosetta for Flow EVM which is needed for CB integration with EVM

 ### General updates